MarieCHessler/design-your-own-tote-bag/README.md

 ## UX

 ### User needs
-**As a user, I would like a program that:**
+**As a user, I would like an app that:**
 * Is easy to understand and use.
 * Has an appealing layout.
 * Saves the data in a spreadsheet, so it is possible to return to previous designs.
-* Shows me the result at the end of the design process.
+* Shows the result at the end of the design process.
-* Explains how I can return to a previous design.
+* Explains how to return to a previous design.

 ### Owner goals
 **As a program owner, I would like to create a tool that:**